Chatanya-Gurav/Celebal_Data_Engineering_Internship/Week_2/README.md

 ## Objective

-The objective of this project is to analyze the Sample Superstore dataset using SQL.
-The project demonstrates fundamental SQL concepts such as data exploration, filtering, sorting, aggregation, grouping, business analysis, and data validation to extract meaningful business insights.
+The objective of this assignment is to analyze the Sample Superstore dataset using SQL.
+The assignment demonstrates fundamental SQL concepts such as data exploration, filtering, sorting, aggregation, grouping, business analysis, and data validation to extract meaningful business insights.

 ---